Tag Archives: withdrawal of application for admission

 Claim Lawful Status.
 When you claim lawful status in the U.S. such as U.S. citizenship, lawful permanent residence or refugee or asylee status, the CBP will review its records to verify your claim.

-If the CBP finds such proof, it may then admit you to the U.S. or place you in regular removal proceedings before an Immigration Judge.
+If the CBP finds such proof, it may then admit you to the U.S. or place you in regular removal proceedings before an Immigration Judge for further review.
 If the CBP finds no such proof, it will allow you to make a statement under oath regarding your claim of lawful status, issue an expedited removal order, and give you the opportunity to have your case reviewed by an Immigration Judge.
 You will be removed from the U.S. with no opportunity for further review if the Immigration Judge affirms the expedited removal order.

 4. You Will Be Subject to a Minimum Five-Year Bar to Re-entry, as Well as a Lifetime Bar in Certain Circumstances